ElphysAlvarez01/SPY500-JobOpenings-in-AllSectors/README.md

 ## Steps:
 ### **1. Data Preparation:**
 - **Merging Datasets:** Combined JOLTS data, SPY 500 index data, and unemployment data.
-- **Data Cleaning:** Date formats, and round the values for consistency, and ensure the start date (2001-01-01) is the same across files.
+- **Data Cleaning:** Date formats, round the values for consistency, and ensure the start date (2001-01-01) is the same across files.

 ### **2. Series of Analysis & Visualizations:**
-  #### **A. Correlation Matrix of all JOLTs Sectors + Overall JOLTs + Unemployed Data:**
+  #### **A. Correlation Matrix of all JOLTs Sectors + Overall JOLTs + Unemployment Data:**
   - At a glance, it appears that there are many strong relationships across the sectors.
   - The negative correlation of (-0.524) between total job openings (JTSJOL_TOTAL) and unemployment indicates that as job openings increase, unemployment tends to decrease, and vice versa.
   - Similarly, the sectors shown, such as Leisure and Hospitality (-0.546) and Professional and Business Services (-0.495), exhibit strong negative correlations with unemployment, suggesting that increases in job openings in these sectors are associated with decreases in overall unemployment.
-This may potentially be due to the number of employees in this field.
+This may be due to the large number of employees in this field.
-  #### **B. Annual Correlation of all JOLTs Sectors + Overall JOLTS + Unemployed Data:**
+  #### **B. Annual Correlation of all JOLTs Sectors + Overall JOLTS + Unemployment Data:**
-  - Since the initial correlation analysis was looking at the overall data, I felt it did not tell the entire story.
+  - Since the initial correlation analysis looked at the overall data that included all sectors, it did not tell the entire story.
 As we know, the labor market has changed over time.
 Therefore, I wanted to understand how the relationships between U.S. Job Openings across sectors, and unemployed data may potentially influence each other.
   - A Correlation by sector across the  years was performed.
 A table was created to look at each sector (Sector 1) and its relationship to other sectors (Sector 2).
 Then a correlation matrix was created for each sector which displayed how the relationships have changed over time.

 **Here is an Example:**